uit-no-old/incoming/doc/api.md

 #### `incoming.set_server_hostname( hostname )`

 Sets the hostname where to find the Incoming!! server.
-This should be set to the same value as INCOMING\_HOSTNAME you used when loading the JavaScript file.
+You need to call this function if the Incoming!! server name is not the same as your web app's server name.
+In that case, this should be set to the same value as INCOMING\_HOSTNAME you used when loading the JavaScript file.
+If this function is not called, Incoming!! will use `window.location.host` as its server.

 You need to call this function only once, but it has to be called before any `Uploader` objects are created.
 We recommend calling it as soon as the page has loaded, for example in `window.onload`.

-It is sad that we need this function at all, but in JavaScript running in a browser, there is no good way to find out which host a JavaScript file has been loaded from.

 #### `incoming.Uploader( upload_id, file )`